omnimahui/crypto/README.md

 #python crypto.py

-Download crypto minute quote data from multiple exchanges.
+Download crypto minute quote data from multiple exchanges using asyncio.
-It need to be running all time.
+It needs to be running all the time.